-U.S Department of commerce conducted an empirical study in 1981, taking the family budget data for the years 1929-1980, in constant dollars to observe the income consumption relationship.
-The cross-sectional data shows, how aggregate consumption expenditures have varied with aggregate disposable personal income for given years between 1929 to1980.
-This had concluded that the consumption function is non proportional in the short run and proportional in the long run.
-Further, it found that for 1970-1980 the MPC is slightly greater than unity because as the autonomous consumption is negative, the APC have increased with the increase in income (Shapiro Edward, 1990).
+U.S Department of commerce conducted and empirical study in 1981, taking the family budget data for the years 1929-1980, in constant dollars to observed the income consumption relationship.
+The cross-sectional data shows, how agregate consumption expenditure have varied with aggregate disposable personal income for given year between 1929-1980.
+This had concluded that the consumption function is non proportional in short run and proportional in long run.
+Further, it found that for 1970-1980 the MPC is slightly greater than unity because autonomous consumption is negative, the APC have increases as income increases (Shapiro, Edward 1990).

-World Bank-WB (1999) has published a policy research paper on 'Micro Determinants of Consumption, Poverty, Growth and Inequality in Bangladesh'.
-This paper has analyzed the micro-determinants of consumption, poverty, growth, and inequality from 1983 to 1996 using simple regressions.
-This study has concluded that income, consumption, and poverty are determined by education, demographics, land ownership, occupation and location.
+World Bank (1999, W.B) published a policy research paper on 'Micro Determinants of Consumption, Poverty, Growth and Inequality in Bangladesh'.
+This paper analyzed the micro-determinants of consumption, poverty, growth, and inequality from 1983 to 1996 using simple regressions.
+This study concluded that income, consumption, occupation and poverty are determined by education, demographics, land ownership, occupation and location.
 Per capita consumption associated with many of these household remained stable overtime.
 The returns to demographics had a greater role in the determination of income level respectively in rural and urban areas.
-It has used Geni coefficient to show income inequality.
+It has used Genies to show income inequality.